uccser/cs-field-guide/text/chapters/en-data-representation.md

 {teacher}

-This first subsection is not actually computers representing data using bits (as it is actually about computer screens physically displaying colour), but it is a necessary background section before students learn about how the colours are then stored in computer memory.
+This first subsection is not actually computers representing data using bits (as it is actually about computer screens physically displaying colour), but it provides the background before students learn about how the colours are then stored in computer memory.
 Students may have covered this material under other topics (e.g. image editing).
-It’s purpose here is to link this topic back to what students are familiar with.
+Its purpose here is to link this topic back to what students are familiar with.

 {teacher end}

 {comment}

-.. xtcb add text to introduce interactive, that 1) image has pixels 2) pixel's have values
+.. xtcb add text to introduce interactive, that 1) image has pixels 2) pixels have values
 .. jrm will add interactive back here once text has been added

 {comment end}

 In school or art class you may have mixed different colours of paint or dye together in order to make new colours.
-This was probably very helpful if the exact colour you wanted was not present in your palette, in addition to just being fun to experiment with!
-When mixing paints, red and blue would give purple.
-If you mixed yellow and blue, you would get green.
-If you mixed red and yellow, you would get orange.
-If you mixed an even amount of the 3 primary colours; blue, red, and yellow together, you should get black, although often it would be a murky brown.
-By mixing together various amounts of the three primary colours, along with white and black, you can make many different colours.
+In painting it's common to use red, yellow and blue as three "primary" colours that can be mixed to produce lots more colours.
+Mixing red and blue  give purple, red and yellow give orange, and so on.

-Actually, while the colours blue, red and yellow are commonly used in art classes, the very similar primary colours that work better for printing are cyan, magenta and yellow (CMY), which are commonly found in computer printers as well as printing presses.
+Actually, while the colours blue, red and yellow are commonly used in painting, the very similar primary colours that work better for printing are cyan, magenta and yellow (CMY), which are commonly found in computer printers as well as printing presses.
 This kind of mixing is called "subtractive mixing", because it starts with a white canvas or paper, and subtracts colour from it.
-The below interactive allows you to experiment with these in case you're not familiar with them, or in case you just like mixing colours.
+The interactive below allows you to experiment with these in case you're not familiar with them, or if you just like mixing colours.
-We've also added a "black" mix; it's not strictly necessary (you can get black by putting all the other colours on full), but it's useful for printers because it's such a common colour.
+We've also added a "black" colour; it's not strictly necessary (you can get black by putting all the other colours on full), but it's useful for printers because it's such a common colour.

 <link rel="stylesheet" href="static/interactives/dr/dr_inline_interactives.css" type="text/css" />
 <script type="text/javascript" src="static/interactives/dr/dr_inline_interactives.js"></script>